koalamer/vsc-labeled-bookmarks/README.md

 ### Bookmarks

 * You can set an unnamed bookmark on a line using `ctrl+alt+m`.
 If there already is a bookmark on the line, it is removed.
 * Labeled bookmarks can be set using `ctrl+alt+l`.
+A prompt appears where you can type the label for the bookmark.
+If you have some text selected, that will be the default value of the input box.
+(The character '@' is replaced with '(a)' in this case, see the next section why.)
-A prompt appears where you can type the label for the bookmark. **Labels are unique inside a group, so if you define the same label twice, the first bookmark that beared the label is deleted and only the new one remains.**
+Labels are unique inside a group, so if you define the same label twice, the first bookmark that beared the label is deleted and only the new one remains.
+**Tip: you can easily create a labeled bookmark with the current line's text by selecting the line (`ctrl+l` on windows, `cmd+l` on mac) and then using the `ctrl+alt+l` command.**
 * The labeled bookmark creation is multifunctional: it expects the input in the format of "bookmark label" or "bookmark label@group name" or just "@group name.
 When a group name is specified, the group is created if it does not yet exist and it is set to be the active group.
 Then, if the label is specified, a new bookmark is created using it.
 * Delete bookmarks using `ctrl+alt+b d`, or by using the above toggle commands on a line that already has a bookmark (of the active group).